gbif/hp-swissnatcoll/en/thematicCommunities/GEOREFERENCING/geo_protocole.md

 ---
-layout: compose
+layout: documentation
 permalink: /en/geo-protocole
-title: Georeferencing protocole
+title: DAGI Georeferencing protocole
 description: Protocole on historical geographical data and how to prepare for the import on DAGI
-background: "{{ site.data.images.georeferencing‎.src }}"
-imageLicense: "{{ site.data.images.georeferencing‎.caption }}"
-height: 50vh
 toc: true
 sideNavigation: sideNavigation.georeferencing
-composition:
-- type: heroImage
-- type: pageMarkdown # This block will render the markdown in this file so no data property needed
 ---

 # Context